benyue/HPA/README.md

 Make sure you have Jave installed on your computer.
 And you may have to update your Java's security settings to add "http://www.cs.uic.edu" in the exception website list.

+For detailed instructions and manual, please refer to the Technical Report.

+Yue (Cindy) Ben
+03/25/2015